 Germany invades on 22 June.
 Stalin is caught completely off guard.
 He takes command of the Soviet forces, appointing himself commissar of defence and supreme commander of the Soviet Armed Forces in what comes to be know in the USSR as the Great Patriotic War.

 On 26 June Zhukov is assigned to the army general headquarters in Moscow.

 On 3 July Stalin makes a radio address to the nation.
 "Comrades, citizens, brothers, and sisters, fighters of our army and navy," he says, "We must immediately put our whole production to war footing.
 In all occupied territories partisan units must be formed."

-However, despite efforts by Zhukov and other commanders, the Germans sweep through the unprepared Soviet forces, heading to Leningrad in the north, Moscow in the centre, and Kiev in the south.
+The Soviets attempt to repel the German advance.
+However, despite efforts by Zhukov and other commanders, the Germans sweep through the Soviet lines, heading to Leningrad in the north, Moscow in the centre, and Kiev in the south.

-Zhukov is now placed in command of the Central Front and assigned to the defence of Moscow, under Stalin's direction.
-On 6 December the Germans are stopped by a Russian counterattack just short of Moscow.
-The Soviet armies fight under the slogan 'Die, But Do Not Retreat'.
+Zhukov is now placed in command of the Western Front and assigned to the defence of Moscow, under Stalin's direction.
+On 6 December the Germans are stopped just short of the city by a Russian counterattack.
+The Soviet armies fight under the slogan "Die, But Do Not Retreat".

 "It was an extremely dangerous situation," Zhukov later says of the German invasion.
 "In essence, all the approaches to Moscow were open.
 Our troops could not have stopped the enemy if he moved on Moscow.
 I telephoned Stalin.
 I said the most urgent thing is to occupy the Mozhaisk defence line as in parts of the Western Front in essence there are no (Soviet) troops. ...